Data model

 deleted_at timestamp Date of deletion

-The "vendor", "product" and "version" fields are not used at the moment and are therefore missing from the application.
+The "vendor", "product" and "version" fields are not used and therefore are absent in the app.

-Exporting the data model references logical routers and VLANs attached to a physical router.
+The data model export lists logical routers and VLANs linked to a physical router.

-In the application, a physical router can be attached to a logical router (denoted as "Routers" from these two types of objects.
+In the app, a physical router can be linked to a logical router (denoted as "Routers") from these two types of objects.

-A VLAN can be attached to a physical router from a physical router object.
+A VLAN can be linked to a physical router from a physical router object.

 WiFi terminals